holysheets/MachineLearning/README.md

 # MachineLearningSandbox

-This is a machine learning library developed by Theresa Sheets for CS5350/6350 at the University of Utah.
+This is a machine learning library developed by Theresa Sheets at the University of Utah.

 To run id3.py